Admissions

 Our Admissions Process

-Please note: Submitting an inquiry, taking a tour, or completing an observation does not guarantee enrollment.
-All admissions are classroom-specific and depend on multiple factors, including age, present level of performance, support needs, and available space.
-Due to the high volume of requests, inquiries, tours, and observations are prioritized based on Mainspring Academy’s current classroom openings.
+Please note: Mainspring Academy’s admissions process is designed to help families gain clarity while protecting students, staff, and classroom stability.
+Submitting an inquiry, taking a tour, or completing an observation does not guarantee enrollment.
+Admissions decisions are classroom-specific and depend on multiple factors, including student needs, level of support required, age, and available space.
+Due to the high volume of requests, tours, observations, and callbacks are prioritized based on current classroom openings.
+To support a fair and ethical process: staff cannot accept gifts, favors, special arrangements, or promises related to admissions.

 Tell Us About Your Child